-The cost for this alternative is estimated at \$8,182,000 assuming the CAMU cell covers the existing SWMU 8 footprint.
+The cost for this alternative is estimated at \$8,271,000 assuming the CAMU cell covers the existing SWMU 8 footprint.
 This includes the cost of removing Building C, AOC 12 and AOC 7, and replacing Building C elsewhere on the facility.
-Note however, the potential scope impact for addressing underlying soils prior to construction of the liner system would need to be determined as part of the design.
-Reducing the CAMU size by 40% would result in an approximately 10% cost reduction associated with the liner and cap construction costs.
-The long-term leachate management and monitoring of this unit is estimated to be approximately \$563,600 over 30-years (net present value).
+Reducing the CAMU footprint by 40% would result in an approximately 10% cost reduction associated with the liner and cap construction costs.11 The long-term leachate management and monitoring of this unit is estimated to be approximately \$563,600 over 30-years (net present value).